North Dakota Digital Government Summit 2026 Banner

 Greg Hoffman

-Deputy Chief Information Officer/Chief Financial Officer
+Deputy Chief Information Officer and Chief Financial Officer

 North Dakota Information Technology (NDIT)